Yggdrasil Logo

 Gjallarbrú Bridge

-The bridge that Hermod crossed over the river Gjöll is guarded by the giantess Modgud, a jötun who became a subject of Hela.
+The bridge that Hermod crossed over the river Gjöll is guarded by the giantess Modgud, a jötun who became Hela's minion.

 Gridheim